Race Equality Charter

 Introduction to REC at Imperial

-Professor Stephen Curry, Assistant Provost (Equality, Diversity & Inclusion), has been working with the Equality, Diversity and Inclusion Centre (EDIC) to start the work necessary to apply for a REC award.
+Professor Stephen Curry, Assistant Provost (Equality, Diversity & Inclusion), has been working with the Equality, Diversity and Inclusion Centre (EDIC) to drive our REC work.
 If you would like to get involved or have questions about the REC, then please get in contact with Stephen or Sally Parekh, Imperial's REC Coordinator.

 Updates on REC at Imperial